canchen-cc/online-llm-detection/README.md

 | [OpenReview](https://openreview.net/forum?id=Bpcgcr8E8Z)

 ## Brief Info
 Our method detects the source of texts observed in a streaming fashion.
-We conduct tests in a black-box setting, meaning the model used for scoring texts is different from the source model used to generate them.
-The source models generate an equal number of synthetic texts based on human-written texts.
+Tests are implemented in a black-box setting, meaning the model used for scoring texts is different from the source model used to generate them.

 ## Score Functions & Scoring Models
-We utilize 10 score functions to compute the scores of texts:
+Our method builds upon and complements existing offline detection techniques.
+Specifically, We utilize 10 score functions of existing detectors to compute the scores of texts:
 * Fast-DetectGPT (sampling_discrepancy/sampling_discrepancy_analytic)
 * DetectGPT (perturbation_100)
 * LRR